agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 *Using \$RuleId and \$Rule in the rules table*

+##### Using References to Expressions

+References to expressions can be used in decision tables.

+`$Expr.$C1` is an expression used as a condition expression for condition C1.

+`$Expr.$C1.param1` is an expression defined as a value in a column for the **param1** condition parameter.

+ If the referenced cell does not contain an expression, null is returned.

+ `$Expr.$C1, $Expr.$C1.param1` return the expression type that contains following attributes:

+- `ast` - returns AST tree for the expression

+- `textValue` - returns a string representing an expression

 #### Datatype Table

 This section describes datatype tables and includes the following topics: